Robert Ramsay (baseball): Professional career

-After baseball
+Personal life and death

 Ramsay lived in Pullman in the off-season during his pro career, and spent some of his retirement coaching and teaching in Coeur d'Alene, Idaho, his wife Samantha's hometown.

 The family moved back down to the Palouse at Moscow, where Samantha, a former Penn State and WSU volleyball player (setter), became an assistant professor of nutrition at the University of Idaho in 2010.
-While she completed her doctorate in education at UI, Ramsay earned a master's.
+While she completed her doctorate in education at UI, Ramsay earned a master's degree.

-Death

 Ramsay died at age 42 in Moscow in 2016 after suffering a seizure, a complication related to previously diagnosed brain cancer.
 He had survived over 14½ years since the initial diagnosis.
 His widow died in a storm after being struck by lightning on the Matterhorn in 2017.